 - Insurance – We are committed to providing adequate insurance cover for volunteers whilst carrying out their volunteering roles that have been approved and authorised by us.
 Insurance is available to volunteers up to and including 90 years of age (reduced cover applies from age 80).

 To ensure this insurance covers you for any incidents that occur whilst you are volunteering with us, you must report any such accidents or incidents promptly to your supervisor.

 We want to let you know that the following events are unlikely to be covered by our insurance:

 - Actions that are beyond the scope of your volunteer role, or that occur without appropriate authority or permission from us

 - Criminal activity (including criminal charges arising out of driving incidents)

 - Dishonest or reckless activities

-- Travel to, from and during voluntary work if not direct
+- Travel between home and work if not direct

 - Intellectual Property – All volunteers at SHBG agree to transfer all intellectual property rights and interests (including copyright) in any ideas or materials they create relating to their provision of voluntary services at SHBG to SHBG.